EarthObservationSimulator/.github/profile/README.md

 2. `orbitpy`
 3. `eosim-gui`

-The following sequence of linux commands has been used when installing in Ubuntu 22.04.1 LTS 64-bit with Miniconda3-py310_23.1.0-1-Linux-x86_64.
+The following sequence of linux commands can be tried when installing in Ubuntu 22.04.1 LTS 64-bit with Miniconda3-py310_23.1.0-1-Linux-x86_64.
 Please see the parent repositories for detailed instructions.

 - Install miniconda.
-- Clone the instrupy, orbitpy and eosim-gui repos to the local drive.
+- Clone the 'instrupy', 'orbitpy' and 'eosim-gui' repos to the local drive.

 - Install InstruPy
 ```
 sudo apt update